boneill02/swerve/README.md

 # swerve

 A suckless-inspired Unix-like kernel originally designed for i386 machines.
+This is a work in progress.
+Please don't run this on real hardware.
+I take no responsibility for damages caused by swerve (code is licensed with no warranty).

 ## Principles